sunilabrahamindia/sunilabraham/publications/do-we-need-the-aadhaar-scheme.md

 ---
 layout: default
-title: "Do We Need the Aadhar Scheme?"
+title: "Do We Need the Aadhaar Scheme?"
 description: "A Business Standard commentary by Sunil Abraham examining decentralisation, biometrics, digital signatures, authentication models, privacy asymmetry, and the risks embedded in UID infrastructure."
 categories: [Media articles, Publications]
 date: 2012-02-01
 authors: ["Sunil Abraham"]
 source: "Business Standard"
-permalink: /publications/do-we-need-the-aadhar-scheme/
+permalink: /publications/do-we-need-the-aadhaar-scheme/
 created: 2025-11-22
 ---

-**Do We Need the Aadhar Scheme?** is a Business Standard commentary by Sunil Abraham published on 1 February 2012.
+**Do We Need the Aadhaar Scheme?** is a Business Standard commentary by Sunil Abraham published on 1 February 2012.
 The article argues that India already possesses a scalable authentication model based on digital signatures, and warns that biometrics introduce insecurity, power asymmetry, and structural vulnerabilities into identity systems.

 ## Contents